Frequently asked questions about the UC Santa Cruz Genomics Institute scholarship program

 Participate in all required activities and meetings related to the RMI

 Complete a defined research project under the supervision of a faculty mentor.
 Projects may take a number of forms, determined in consultation with the program director and project mentor.
 Project options include research papers, poster and oral presentations, and literature reviews.
 All participants are required to present their research findings in a poster or oral presentation at a professional conference.

 - Academic promise of the applicant

 - The potential impact on genome-related research

 - The overall quality and originality of the project proposal

 - Contributions to diversity at UC Santa Cruz and in genomic research

 - Letter of support from a faculty member who is willing to be your research advisor for the project.
 If you do not yet have a faculty mentor, the RMI team will help you find an appropriate match.

-- RMI applications are generally accepted each quarter on the last day of instruction.
+- RMI applications are generally accepted until last day of instruction.